withoutwax/PROFPRAC-3900-090-Web-Art-Fall-2018/web_montage/README.md

 # Web Montage
-### Description
+## Description
-**Web Montage** was an assignment for the class to create an art work which mimics the art work of montages.
+**Web Montage** is an assignment for the class to create an art work which mimics the art work of montages.
 Hence a digital montage.
-I personally wanted to create something functional for this project: I decided to add the ability for the user in a way that users could configure and modify the Web Montages by altering the positions and the alpha settings, instead of just displaying a static piece of work.
+I personally wanted to create something functional for this project: I decided to add the ability for the user not only create the montage, but able to manipulate and play around with the montage.
+I added the functionality in a way that users could configure and modify the Web Montages by altering the positions and the alpha settings, instead of just displaying a static piece of work.

-### Functionality
+## Functionality
 There's three functionality with the web application:
 1. Drag and position an element;
 2. Upload a new image;